libbyjenke/EyeMetrics/README.md

 **trial_number**: Indicate which trials you want to calculate metrics for.

 First, set up the data.
-Because this data has only one trial, I create a column of 1s indicating trial number, rename the variables, define the trial of interest, get rid of any NAs for aoi numbers (this may or may not be the case in your data).
+I rename the variables, define the trial of interest, and get rid of any NAs for aoi numbers (this may or may not be the case in your data).

 ``` r